 Here are answers to some initial questions you might have about pet-friendly workplaces.

 Studies show that pets help relieve stress, increase community and boost morale.
-In fact, the 2017 BANFIELD™ Pet Hospital Pet-Friendly Workplace PAWrometer™ survey found that 83% of employees at pet-friendly workplaces report greater company loyalty and 79% report improved work relationships.* People who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
+In fact, a recent survey from the CESAR® brand found that 89% of pet parents said it’s important for them to continue spending time with pets during the workday.
+Plus, people who have their pets at work feel less pressured to leave at a particular time to get home to their pets.
 They also take more walking breaks during the day, which supports good health and potentially reduces health care costs.
-Being pet-friendly is also a great recruiting and PR message.
+Being pet friendly is also a great recruiting and PR message.

 This answer depends on your facilities and the interests of your employees.
 Since dogs are more likely to be leash trained, they are usually the easiest pet type to start with.
-However, pet owners will know if their cats would do well at work.
-If you have space, you can also set up a cat play room to keep cats enclosed but enable them to come to work.
+However, pet parents will know if their cats would do well at work.
+If you have space, you can also set up a cat play room to give cat visitors a place to play safely together.

-Many pet owners love the idea of pet-friendly workplaces.
+Many pet parents love the idea of pet-friendly workplaces.
 They’ll be excited by the chance to bring pets to work, so they’re likely to work hard to help pets succeed.
-Still, for the protection of everyone involved, you’ll want to have a formal policy that specifies requirements for pet owners, pets and their behavior.
+Still, for the protection of everyone involved, you’ll want to have a formal policy that specifies requirements for pet parents, pets and their behavior.

 Participants must agree to be responsible for their pet’s behavior, well-being, hygiene and happiness.
 They need to accept all liability for anything that their pet might do or that might happen to their pet while on your premises.
 Beyond that, they should agree to standards such as keeping their pet controlled, cleaning up any accidents, ensuring that their pet doesn’t disrupt work, and providing pet wellness items like waste bags and water bowls.